Somerville College, Oxford: Academic reputation

 Before men were admitted Somerville, under the principalship of Barbara Craig, established a position at or near the head of the Norrington Table.
-Currently Somerville is in the lower half of the university's colleges for academic achievement.
-For the academic year 2018/19, it came 21st out of 30 in the Norrington Table, which lists the university's undergraduate colleges in order of their students' examination performances.
+More recently, Somerville was in the lower half of the university's colleges for academic achievement.
+For the academic year 2018/19, it came 21st out of 30 in the Norrington Table, which listed the university's undergraduate colleges in order of their students' examination performances.
+However, in 2021/22, after which the Norrington Table was discontinued, Somerville scored 76.4% and was ranked 9th on the Table, marking a considerable improvement from its previous scores.
 The college has been recognised as a University College of Sanctuary by the UK charity City of Sanctuary, and offers a fully-funded postgraduate Sanctuary scholarship.

 University Challenge

 Somerville has had recent success disproportionate to its size on the TV quiz show University Challenge.
 It won the competition once, triumphing in the University Challenge 2001–02 series by beating Imperial College, London by 200 points to 185.
 Croatian quizzer Dorjana Širola was one of the contestants.
 Recently the college team reached the final of the University Challenge 2013–14 series, losing in the final to Trinity College, Cambridge, with a score of 135 to 240.